greggman/vertexshaderart/DEPLOY.md

 I'm pretty sure this will work though I haven't tested it on a fresh machine

+1. Copy the file `server/deploy/settings-local-orig.json` to `server/deploy/settings-local.json`

+        cp server/deploy/settings-local-orig.json server/deploy/settings-local.json

+    **IMPORTANT!!
+DO NOT ADD THIS FILE TO GIT!!**

-1.  edit the file `server/deploy/docker-compose-local.yml` and change this line
+2.  edit the file `server/deploy/docker-compose-local.yml` and change this line

         - REPO=https://github.com/greggman/vertexshaderart

     to be the location of your github repo for your new project.

-2. Start a docker terminal.
+3. Start a docker terminal.

     On OSX that's done by running `Docker Quickstart Terminal` which is in `Appliations/Docker`.

     On Linux that's probably just opening a terminal

-3.  cd to the `server/deploy` folder and type
+4.  cd to the `server/deploy` folder and type

         ./push-local.sh